Almost 5 decades of racing excellence

-For race fans that have visited Brainerd International Raceway recently, it’s difficult to imagine the facility 45 years ago when George Montgomery carved a three-mile racetrack through a wooded area on the south side of North Long Lake.
+For race fans that have visited Brainerd International Raceway recently, it’s difficult to imagine the facility in 1968 when George Montgomery carved a three-mile racetrack through a wooded area on the south side of North Long Lake.

 Back then, there were no concrete safety barriers, run-out areas, grandstands, condominiums, food vendors, ticket offices or even restrooms.
 The facility was nothing more than the track and a very small race “tower,” located in the northwoods that was far from being the vibrant vacation destination and commercial hub that is representative of the Brainerd Lakes Area now.